jjnether/obsidian_backup/jnetherton/DA/Active Orders/117631 - Kennedy Space Center.md

 D97FFFFF0M00

-- Each contains an SEL-2800 serial transceiver
+- Each contains an SEL-2800 serial transceiver - multimode
 - Ways 2-4 use Type 3 EZset VI controls
 - Ties are:
 	- ATS-1 W1